Sales-Cloud-Consultant Practice Test

 C. Create a formula field to track Campaign Influence.

-Reference: Salesforce Customizable Campaign Influence
+Salesforce Help: Customizable Campaign Influence

 Cloud Kicks manages prospects for lead generation in a marketing application.